joel99/context_general_bci/config/exp/arch/robust/readme.md

 - We assume TAPT performs on par with in-pretraining (seemed to be the case in pilots)
 - We also cannot run single-session baselines on the 20-40 trial Pitt datasets.
 - We do not outperform NLB models, but that is not explored in this particular experiment.

+Note that with running these many experiments, the wandb service will sometimes not initialize in time.
+I'm not sure how to set timeouts, so I relaunch the desired runs manually (you can leave `frag` settings on, and just update the datasets that need to be relaunched.)
+TODO figure out timeout setting.